jbolda/jacobbolda.com/src/articles/0011-converting-out-of-evernote/index.md

 layoutType: post
 path: "/converting-out-of-evernote/"
 category: "files"
-description: 'I have been using Evernote for some time and when I first started using it it seemed to be the easiest way to scan documents and have them searchable.
+description: "I have been using Evernote for some time and when I first started using it it seemed to be the easiest way to scan documents and have them searchable.
 It runs a process called OCR or optical character recognition on the images that it stores with the note.
-This is handy because then rather than just relying on the name of a note or some tags, I can more easily get back to a document just based off of a search.
-After some "structural" changes at Evernote, it seemed like it might be worth entertaining the idea of finding a different platform to store my documents.
-Well unfortunately, there doesn't really seem to be anything for my use case.'
+With changes at Evernote, it seemed like it might be worth entertaining the idea of finding a different platform to store my documents."
 ---

 ## Conversion off of Evernote